Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 az functionapp config appsettings set --settings "ADT_SERVICE_URL=https://<Azure Digital Twins instance _host name_>" -g <resource group> -n <your App Service (function app) name>
 ```

-Additionally, review the section *Assign permissions to the function app* in the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end#assign-permissions-to-the-function-app)) for configuring function app permissions, and role assignment with Managed Identity.
+Ensure that the permissions and Managed Identity role assignment are configured correctly for the function app, as described in the section *Assign permissions to the function app* in the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end#assign-permissions-to-the-function-app)).

 <!--
 * Azure AD app registration **_Application (client) ID_** ([find in portal](../articles/digital-twins/how-to-set-up-instance-portal.md#collect-important-values))